Central High School (Fort Worth, Texas): Betty Lynn Buckley Awards

+Central Singers

+Founded in 2004, the Central High School Choral Program has garnered 100+ awards and honors throughout its 22-year history.
+Central Singers is led by Aubrey Kistler & Leanna Noblett.
+With 7 choral classes and two Show Choirs; VOC and Voltage.
+Each April, every choral class competes in Choir UIL, where they have garnered many sweepstakes and high ratings!

+Voices of Central show choir

+Founded in 2005, VOC was the first modern day show choir within the state of Texas.
+VOC has garnered 23 1st place placements within the state of Texas show choir competitions.
+Each February, VOC hosts the largest show choir comp in Texas; Lone Star Invitational.
+On the national scene, VOC has placed Texas on the show choir map garnering many high rankings.
+Recently, VOC placed 2nd in Biloxi, Mississippi.
+In 2022, a feature-length documentary, Voices of Central, directed by Israel King was released on YouTube.
+VOC is currently directed by Aubrey Kistler.

+Chamber Choir/Choral Choir

+In 2023, the Chamber Women's Choir directed by Leigh Ann McClure were invited to perform at TMEA.

 Athletics

-Central is classified as a 6A school by the Texas UIL, facing, among others, their fellow district opponents, Keller High School, Timber Creek High School and Fossil Ridge High School.
+Central is classified as a 6A school by the Texas UIL, facing, among others, their fellow district opponents, Keller High School and Timber Creek High School.
 The districts offers almost all major sports to students on campus, with exceptions to sports such as swimming, which is taught and played at the Keller Natatorium, golfing, and others.

 JROTC

 Central High School is the home of the first JROTC unit for the Keller ISD school district, AFJROTC TX-20055 Thunderbolts, in honor of the A-10 Thunderbolt II, and in keeping with the lightning bolt theme of the school.
 The program, sponsored by the United States Armed Forces, has participants across the four Keller high schools.

 Publications

 Newspaper: The Illuminator is a free monthly collaboration.

 Yearbook: The Bolt is annually distributed at a cost.

 Media: The Circuit is a weekly TV newscast.

 Band

 Formed in August 2003, the Central High School Charger Band began with 73 members.
 The following year the band moved to 4A Varsity competition.
 Central was reclassified from 4A to 5A (now 6A) in 2006 and has complete in the state's largest classification ever since.

 In 2012, the Keller Central marching band was Area champion and qualified for the UIL State Marching contest for the first time in school history.
 The band has also garnered national recognition by qualifying for semifinals at BOA Grand Nationals in 2015, and being selected as a feature band and percussion ensemble for the 2019 Music For All National Festival in Indianapolis.

 The band has received straight division 1 ratings at UIL Concert and Sight-reading since 2009 and has been a State Honor band finalist multiple times since then.